Ministry of National Guard Health Affairs

-The Ministry of National Guard Health Affairs (MNG-HA) is a government-funded health system in the Kingdom of Saudi Arabia, founded in 1983.
-It is affiliated with the Ministry of National Guard and the Saudi Arabian National Guard, consisting of medical cities spread in many regions (Riyadh, Jeddah, Al-Ahsa, Dammam, and Medina).
+The Ministry of National Guard Health Affairs (MNGHA) is a government-funded health system in the Kingdom of Saudi Arabia, founded in 1982.
+It is affiliated with the Ministry of National Guard and the Saudi Arabian National Guard, consisting of medical cities spread in many regions (Riyadh, Jeddah, Dammam, Hofuf and Medina).

 Facilities

 King Abdulaziz Medical City in Riyadh

 King Abdulaziz Medical City provides all types of care to all National Guard soldiers and their families, starting from primary health care up to tertiary specialized care.
-In 2012, It became a recognized center on the international level in conjoined twin separation surgery.
+In 2012, it became a recognized center on the international level in conjoined twin separation surgery.
 It was the first center to have a 100% successful twin separation surgery rate.

 King Abdulaziz Medical City in Jeddah

 It is located in the city of Jeddah, and it consists of several hospitals and specialized medical centers, and its clinical capacity is 751 beds.
 It provides medical care services at the latest level to Saudi citizens in the Western Region.
 It was known as King Khalid National Guard Hospital when it opened, and after adding several expansions, developmental medical projects and specialized centers, it changed its name to King Abdulaziz Medical City.